thycotic/privman-docs/admin/filters/types/nix/user-context.md

 * Local UIDs: If entering multiple UIDs, each entry must go on a new line.
 * Local Group Names: If entering multiple local group names, each entry must go on a new line.

 1. Select if __ALL__ conditions must be met.
 Leave the box unchecked to match __ANY__.
-You can also specify, if accounts must be enabled to be targeted.
+You can also specify if accounts must be enabled to be targeted.
 This is an important checkbox to set if specific users have been added.
 1. Click __Save Changes__ to save any customization of the filter.

 <!--## Cloud